Royal Opera House

 The current building is the third theatre on the site, following disastrous fires in 1808 and 1856 to previous buildings.
 The façade, foyer, and auditorium date from 1858, but almost every other element of the present complex dates from an extensive reconstruction in the 1990s.

 The main auditorium seats 2,256 people, making it the third largest in London, and consists of four tiers of boxes and balconies and the amphitheatre gallery.
 The proscenium is 14.80 m wide, with the stage of the same depth and 12.20 m high.
 The main auditorium is a Grade I listed building.

+The Royal Opera House companies were rebranded as the Royal Ballet and Opera in 2024, but the building retains the title of The Royal Opera House.

 History

 Davenant patent

 The foundation of the Theatre Royal, Covent Garden lies in the letters patent awarded by Charles II to Sir William Davenant in 1662, allowing Davenant to operate one of only two patent theatre companies (The Duke's Company) in London.
 The letters patent remained in the possession of the patentees' heirs until the 19th century.
 Their whereabouts were unknown for some time, but as of 2019 they are held in the Rosenbach Museum & Library, Philadelphia.